KatyaTsvetkova/the_drive/README.md

 **License:**

-The Slice of Heaven project is licensed under the MIT License.
+The Drive project is licensed under the MIT License.

 **Contact:**

-If you have any questions, suggestions, or issues regarding the Slice of Heaven website, please contact me at kaffy@abv.bg.
+If you have any questions, suggestions, or issues regarding The Drive website, please contact me at kaffy@abv.bg.